Mandatory Continuing Education Topics Nurses Often Overlook

 Course naming and packaging also contribute to confusion.
 Mandatory topics may be embedded within broader courses without being clearly labeled, leaving nurses unsure whether a specific requirement has been satisfied.
 In other cases, courses address a topic generally but do not meet a state’s defined criteria for required education, such as minimum contact hours or approved provider status.

 Another factor is reliance on past renewal experience.
 Nurses who have renewed licenses for many years may assume requirements remain unchanged from cycle to cycle.
 However, mandatory topics are often added or updated in response to legislative action, public health priorities, or emerging risks.
-Without reviewing current state board guidance, it is easy to miss newly introduced requirements even when completing continuing education regularly.

 Commonly Overlooked Mandatory CE Topics